-Albrechtsburg Castle, perched on the hill high above Meissen on the banks of
+Albrechtsburg Castle sets on the hill high above Meissen on the banks of the Elbe.
+It is regarded as

-the Elbe, is regarded as the first castle to be used a royal residence in the German
+the first castle to be used a royal residence in the German speaking world.
+Built between 1472 and

-Ages, the Wettin dynasties of Albrecht and Ernst, the wealthiest princes in the
+Middle Ages, the Wettin dynasties of Albrecht and Ernst, the wealthiest princes in the empire thanks

-brothers, built a new stately residence with room for two court households.
+powers and while jointly ruling, the brothers built a new stately residence with room for two court

+households.
 It was not given the name Albrechtsburg until 1676.
-Who would have known that it would one day

-already building a royal porcelain factory in Meissen, to which the operation was transferred in June
+Augustus was already building a porcelain factory in Meissen and the industry was transferred there

 circumstances and living conditions, August had the first porcelain factory set up there.
 The factory